Anger, Hostility, and Violent Behavior - Home Treatment

 violent, it is important to find help.
 You can learn ways to control your

-You can control your feelings of anger or hostility and avoid violence.
+There are some things you can do to try to control any feelings of anger or hostility and avoid violence.

 down when you feel yourself becoming angry.
 Count to 10, or practice some other